 Generally, it is difficult for an economy to remain closed, as not all materials are easily found in each country.
 For example, semiconductors are made from silicon, but only a handful of countries produce silicon.
 A country with no natural resource of silicon would need to trade with countries that have it, such as the U.S., China, and Russia.
 Without trade, that country would not have access to silicon, semiconductors, and, most importantly, the final goods that use semiconductors such as: cellphones, televisions, and computers.

-Do Any Countries Have a Closed Economy?
+Countries That Have a Closed Economy

 While no country is officially closed to all trade, there are some countries that rely less on trade than others.
 In modern society, maintaining a closed economy is challenging, as raw materials such as crude oil, lumber, or natural gas play a key role in making final goods.
 Not every country has access to these raw, natural materials, thus forcing trade.